Words like unique get overused in national parks. This one earns it.

 The US began the Cold War with a nuclear advantage, being the first nation to invent the atomic bomb.
 It wasn’t long, however, until the USSR successfully created its own atomic weaponry and surpassed the United States in space technology.

-The United States lacked the means of detecting and intercepting an incoming nuclear warhead.
+The United States lacked the means of detecting and intercepting incoming nuclear warheads.
 Therefore, the US government adopted a strategy known as M.A.D., “Mutually Assured Destruction”.

 The United States committed to never initiate a nuclear attack on the USSR, but remained armed and ready to retaliate to any act of nuclear aggression.
 The hope was that the certainty of nuclear devastation would prevent a nuclear attack from happening in the first place.